tsirbunen/cookbook/README.md

 ##### General

-- Components should be smaller !!!
+- Components should be smaller!
-- Functions should be smaller !!!
+- Functions should be smaller!
 - Css-styles are placed in the same files that they are used in, below the component code at the end of the file.

 ### Codebase overall structure